SCRT-HQ/VaporShell/docs/glossary/Add-VSCodeDeployDeploymentGroupELBInfo.md

----
-layout: glossary
-title: Add-VSCodeDeployDeploymentGroupELBInfo
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSCodeDeployDeploymentGroupELBInfo

 ## SYNOPSIS
-Adds an AWS::CodeDeploy::DeploymentGroup.ELBInfo resource property to the template
+Adds an AWS::CodeDeploy::DeploymentGroup.ELBInfo resource property to the template.
+The ELBInfo property type specifies information about the Elastic Load Balancing load balancer used for an AWS CodeDelpoy deployment group.

 ## SYNTAX